PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-api-sdk-dotnet-core.md

 ### <a name="a-name112112"></a><a name="1.1.2"/>1.1.2

-* Bazen bir WebException neden olan bir sorunu için düzeltme: Uzak ad çözümlenemedi.
+* Bazen WebException neden olan bir sorun için çözüm: Uzak ad çözümlenemedi.
 * Doğrudan ReadDocumentAsync API'sine yeni aşırı yüklemeler ekleyerek türü belirtilmiş bir belgeyi okumak için destek eklendi.

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1